SpaceCowboy326/timconsuming/README.md

 - react-query and some leftover swr for ajax requests.
 - formidable for some help with uploading images.

 And that's pretty much it.
-There are a couple leftover dependencies from earlier iterations that can almost be removed (sass, swr, react-transition-group).
-It's a silly project with no real purpose, but it was fun to create and I enjoy sharing the things I've consumed with the world.
+The web player also uses the Spotify SDK to stream music.

 ### Things I'd Like to Improve
 Improving the Web Player to handle unexpected situations better and finding a better solution for Image handling and optimization are probably the top two improvements I would like to make to the site.